-Again, assume two threads A and B, both using the floating point unit.
-Let A be the thread to have most recently executed a floating point instruction, but this time let there be a pending numeric exception.
+Again, assume two threads A and B, both using the floating-point unit.
+Let A be the thread to have most recently executed a floating-point instruction, but this time let there be a pending numeric exception.
 Let B be the currently executing thread.
-When B starts to execute a floating point instruction the instruction will fault with the DNA exception and enter the DNA handler.
+When B starts to execute a floating-point instruction the instruction will fault with the DNA exception and enter the DNA handler.
 (If both numeric and DNA exceptions are pending, the DNA exception takes precedence, in order to support handling the numeric exception in its own context.)

-Figure D-5.
+Figure E-5.
 General Program Flow for DNA Exception Handler

-Figure D-6.
-Program Flow for a Numeric Exception Dispatch Routine

-When the FNSAVE starts, it will trigger an interrupt via FERR# because of the pending numeric exception.
-After some system dependent delay, the numeric exception handler is entered.
-It may be entered before the FNSAVE starts to execute, or it may be entered shortly after execution of the FNSAVE.
+Figure E-6.
+Program Flow for a Numeric Exception Dispatch Routine be entered before the FNSAVE starts to execute, or it may be entered shortly after execution of the FNSAVE.
 Since the FPU Owner is the kernel, the numeric exception handler simply exits, discarding the exception.
-The DNA handler resumes execution, completing the FNSAVE of the old floating point context of thread A and the FRSTOR of the floating point context for thread B.
+The DNA handler resumes execution, completing the FNSAVE of the old floating-point context of thread A and the FRSTOR of the floating-point context for thread B.